Rhinoplasty Recovery: All Aftercare Tips You Need to KnowFacial Plastic Surgery

 - Nasal congestion

-After rhinoplasty, all the blood vessels inside your nose will swell; that's why you may feel congestion in your nose for the first week after the surgery.
+After rhinoplasty, all the blood vessels inside your nose will swell; that's why you may feel congestion in your nose for the first week after the nose surgery.
 Unfortunately, there is no medication to reduce nasal stuffiness.
 You should wait 7 to 10 days and use a gentle saline spray to minimize the discomfort.

 - Having soft foods